 Arch Davis and his lovely small-boat designs have been well known to the readers of WoodenBoat magazine for several years.
-We are very excited to welcome Arch back to our campus this season and invite you to spend two weeks with this innovative designer-builder constructing his design, the Penobscot 13.
+We are pleased to have Arch back to our campus and invite you to spend two weeks with this innovative designer-builder constructing his design, the Penobscot 13.

 In this course, students will build one or two of these fine-looking lapstrake daysailers.
 The Penobscot 13 is the little sister to two of Arch’s most popular designs, the Penobscot 14 and 17.
 The 13 is smaller and lighter than the 14 but possesses comparable lines with similar characteristics under oar and sail.
 She features the same glued-lapstrake construction—with fore-and-aft stringers—that has proven so successful in the bigger Penobscots.